 Because NetSuite requires that senders and recipients exist in NetSuite, CloudExtend can automatically create contact records when they are missing in order to ensure a successful save.
 This can result in a large number of unnecessary orphaned contacts therefore we have enabled 3 options for you.

 Admins will have configured one of the three settings below during your implementation.
 If you need to track Last Sales Activity (LSA) we encourage you to use option 2.

-Option 1 below remains the default behavior for customers that signed up prior to September 7, 2018.
-Customers signing up after September 7, 2018, will have Option 2 as their default behavior.
+Option 1 - Auto create missing entities (the default behavior for customers that signed up prior to September 7, 2018.

 Handling Missing Sender/Recipient

 NetSuite requires that attached emails have a matching Sender and Recipient in NetSuite.
 These could be Employee or Contact records.
 Prior to September, 2018, CloudExtend would automatically create missing contacts resulting in contacts with no company affiliation and often missing name information.
 With the release of CloudExtend for Google Apps Bundle v2.6.0.x, Admins can now control the behaviour org wide via a setting in NetSuite available via Setup>Company>General Preferences>Custom Preferences as shown below.

 3 options to choose from when attaching emails to NetSuite